Historic Charleston SCE&G building next to Gibbes Museum targeted for condos

 "We are concerned about extending the accommodations overlay zone," Director of Preservation Robert Gurley said.

-The SCE&G office building on Meeting Street was built in 1876 and 1878 as offices for the Charleston Gas Light Company, according to the Historic Charleston Foundation.
+The SCE&G structure was built in 1876 and 1878 as offices for the Charleston Gas Light Co., according to Historic Charleston Foundation.
 SCE&G later added an extension in the rear and built a covered drive-through for customers to pay bills from their cars.

 The building at 174 King St., which is next to the historic Charleston Library Society, is also considered historic but has been modified.

-The Planning Commission has put up signs announcing a public hearing on the requests at 5 p.m.
-Wednesday, July 18.
+The developer's request is schedule to be reviewed at a public hearing at 5 p.m. next Wednesday.
 The meeting is at the Gaillard Center at 2 George St.